Medium: Mixed media textile (e.g., embroidery, appliqué on cotton/silk), pigments, thread

 Curated by Jisue Byun

-Medium: Textiles, Television, Wall-mountable output device
+Medium: Textiles, television, wall-mountable output device

 Size: Variable

-In the shop window, the video performance Tagebuch der bösen Taten 19 I (Diary of bad deeds 19 I) is running on a screen: A speaker reads from chapters of the Diary of bad deeds.
+In the shop window, the video performance Tagebuch der bösen Taten 19 I (Diary of bad deeds 19 I) is running on a screen: A speaker reads from chapters of the diary of bad deeds.
 The sound, captured via a contact microphone on the windowpane, can be heard like a whisper on the sidewalk.
 After every secret confession, the video images show the artist—an act of additional penance—putting on her Bet-Handschuh (Prayer Glove).
 This custom-made functional garment encloses the hands in a praying posture and can only be put on with the aid of the mouth.

 Two models of the Prayer Glove are positioned as artifacts in the exhibition space, thus functioning as a link between the performance and the series of Textile Pieces, which were visible on a linear wooden pedestal in the center of the room.